 - Sometimes those who overspend do so because they haven't tried the structure of a budget.
 Here's how to set up a budget that will actually work FOR you, not against you.

 - Challenge yourself to not shop or spend money on whatever is your trigger for 2 weeks.
 Set a reward in advance of what you'll give yourself when you succeed.
 It's called learning how to splurge guilt free.

-- It's often easier to save money when we make our saving goals personal.
+- It's often easier to save money when we make our savings goals personal.
 WHY do you want to change your addicted to spending money persona?
 What is it all for?
-Learn how to set better personal goals here, and grab our worksheets for this here too!

 It's tough work to change your behavior when you've been spending unfettered for so long, but it CAN be done.